dhruvparmar2310/ReactJS/WebPack/README.md

 - When you see something like `prefetch` in `rel` attribute of `<link>` tag, it means it will load or download the resources when the browser is free.
 It has **low priority** than `preload`. `prefetch` can also be used at the time of **page navigation**.
 And after giving higher priority to the resource, if you are not using that resource at initial stage, than it will warn you in the console too which is a good feature.

 - You can also watch the priority of any resource in your developing tool Network's tab.
 Here, after clicking to one of the column, give the **priority**.
 Here, you will find which resource has higher priority and which has low.

+### Bundle Analyzer :
+---
+Once you start splitting your code, bundle analyzer is useful.
+There are many several bundle analyzers :
+  1) webpack-chart: it will display in pie chart.
+  2) webpack-visualizer: we can visualize and analyse, it is similar to pie chart.
+  3) webpack-bundle-analyzer: it is mostly used to analyze the size of your bundle.
+  4) webpack bundle optimizer helper: it also provides the suggestion to improve and reduce your bundle size.
+  5) bundle-stats: it will generate bundle report and compare its result with different builds.